 The FRS Pension Plan provides defined pension benefits to 1.1 million beneficiaries and retirees.
-The strong long-term performance of the FRS Pension Plan, the fourth-largest public pension fund in the nation, reflects our commitment to responsible fiscal management.
+The strong long-term performance of the FRS Pension Plan, one of the largest public pension funds in the nation, reflects our commitment to responsible fiscal management.